micouy/kn/README.md

 ## `--exclude-old-pwd`

-This flag removes your previous location from the search.
-You can set it like this:
+This flag excludes your previous location from the search.
+You don't have to type it when using `kn`, just set it in your shell script:

 ```fish
 kn init --shell fish --exclude-old-pwd
 ```

-`kn` removes the previous location only if there were other matches and if the provided path is **not** a literal path (that is, when it's an abbreviation of a path).
+`kn` excludes the previous location only if there was at least one other match and if the provided argument is **not** a literal path (that is, when it's an abbreviation of a path).

 # Installation